-- those working in federal, state, territory or local government in the health portfolio or in other areas affecting health, such as economic policy, urban planning, education or transport - those working in the private health sector such as employers, private health insurance providers or private hospitals - non-government organisations and charities - community organisations such as consumer groups - healthcare providers, and/or - professional groups.
+- those working in federal, state, territory or local government in the health portfolio or in other areas affecting health, such as economic policy, urban planning, education or transport - those working in the private health sector such as employers, private health insurance providers or private hospitals - those commercial entities with an interest in product development within this sector, such as biotechnology and pharmaceutical companies - non-government organisations and charities - community organisations such as consumer groups - healthcare providers, and/or - professional groups.

 Partnerships with an overseas partner organisation are acceptable, provided the objectives of the grant opportunity are fully met.
-However, you cannot use the grant to cover retrospective costs or to support research projects undertaken outside of Australia (although funding can be sought to support the Australian-based components of multinational clinical trials).
+However, you cannot use the grant to cover retrospective costs or to support research projects undertaken outside of Australia.